rtic-rs/rtic/book/en/src/by-example/resources.md

 [srp]: https://en.wikipedia.org/wiki/Stack_Resource_Policy

 In the example below we have three interrupt handlers with priorities ranging from one to three.
-The two handlers with the lower priorities contend for the `shared` resource and need to lock the resource for accessing the data.
-The highest priority handler, which do not access the `shared` resource, is free to preempt the critical section created by the lowest priority handler.
+The two handlers with the lower priorities contend for a `shared` resource and need to succeed in locking the resource in order to access its data.
+The highest priority handler, which does not access the `shared` resource, is free to preempt a critical section created by the lowest priority handler.

 ``` rust
 {{#include ../../../../examples/lock.rs}}